What is differential geometry: curves and surfaces: Simple geodesic

-Observe that the subset of values $s\in [0,\pi]$ such that $\gamma_s$ is right (or left) is open.
-That is, if $\gamma_s$ is right, then so is $\gamma_t$ for all $t$ sufficiently close to $s$.
-Indeed, denote by $\phi_s$ the angle of the simple loop of $\gamma_s$.
-From above we have $0<\phi_s<\pi$.
-Therefore the self-intersection at the base of the loop of $\gamma_s$ is transverse.
-It follows that the self-intersection survives in $\gamma_t$ for all $t$ sufficiently close to $s$.
+The subset of values $s\in [0,\pi]$ such that $\gamma_s$ is clockwise (or counterclockwise) is open in $[0,\pi]$.
+That is, if $\gamma_s$ is clockwise, then so is $\gamma_t$ for all $t$ sufficiently close to~$s$. \footnote{Informally speaking, this means that self-intersection cannot suddenly disappear.
+Try to convince yourself of this.}

-Since $[0,\pi]$ is connected, it cannot be subdivided into two nonempty open sets.
+Since $[0,\pi]$ is connected, it cannot be subdivided into two open sets.
 It follows that for some $s$, the geodesic $\gamma_s$ is neither clockwise nor counterclockwise; that is, $\gamma_s$ has no self-intersections. \qeds